AdoptLiteHub/Main-scripts/README.md

 -- Auto Kill Toggle
 Killing:AddSwitch("Auto Kill", function(bool)
+    local hitboxes = {}  -- Table to store hitboxes
     while bool do
-        -- Loop through all players and set their humanoidrootpart's position to your hands for _, targetPlayer in pairs(game.Players:GetPlayers()) do
+        -- Loop through all players and create an invisible hitbox near their HumanoidRootPart for _, targetPlayer in pairs(game.Players:GetPlayers()) do
-            if targetPlayer ~= player then
-                local targetHRP = targetPlayer.Character and targetPlayer.Character:FindFirstChild("HumanoidRootPart")
+            if targetPlayer ~= player and targetPlayer.Character then local targetHRP = targetPlayer.Character:FindFirstChild("HumanoidRootPart")
                 if targetHRP then
-                    -- Set position to your right hand and left hand alternatively local rightHand = player.Character and player.Character:FindFirstChild("RightHand")
+                    -- Create the invisible hitbox
-                    local leftHand = player.Character and player.Character:FindFirstChild("LeftHand")
+                    local hitbox = createInvisibleHitbox(targetPlayer.Character)
-                    if rightHand and leftHand then
-                        -- Toggle between right and left hand positions targetHRP.CFrame = rightHand.CFrame
-                        wait(0.5)
-                        targetHRP.CFrame = leftHand.CFrame
-                        wait(0.5)
+                    table.insert(hitboxes, hitbox)  -- Store the hitbox to clean it up later end
             end
         end
+        wait(1)
     end

-        end
-        wait(1)
+    -- Cleanup hitboxes when the toggle is turned off for _, hitbox in pairs(hitboxes) do
+        hitbox:Destroy()
     end
 end)